Next Step Homeless Shelter

 About the Shelter

-The Next Step shelter is a large warehouse that accommodates up to 200 people, about one-third of whom are usually children.
+Managed by Waikiki Health Center, the Next Step shelter is a large warehouse that accommodates up to 200 people from diverse backgrounds, about one-third of whom are usually children.
 There are separate sections for families, couples, and singles.
 It opens at 5:30 pm in the evening and closes at 8 am in the morning every weekday, and is open 24 hours on weekends.
 Although the 20-hour tutoring program is limited to the schedule below, other research/interview/special projects may be done during open hours with approval.

 Directions to Next Step: